 - 1. Refer to the Hendricks County 4-H Policies, Entry & Exhibit Guidelines for poster and general display guidelines. - 2.
+Artificial Intelligence (AI) may be used, with parent permission, when creating this exhibit and is to be documented as a reference.
+A majority of the work to create this exhibit is to be the 4-H member's original work. - 3.
 Be sure to enroll in the project on 4-HOnline and enter exhibit information into FairEntry by designated date.
-2024 designated FairEntry Deadline is Monday, July 1st at 11:59 p.m. - 3.
-Complete the Record Sheet (if not exhibiting at the Hendricks County 4-H Fair). - 4.
-4-H members are required to attend one safety meeting annually per discipline before participating in live fires or the skills tournament. - 5.
+2025 designated FairEntry Deadline is Tuesday, July 1st at 11:59 p.m. - 4.
+Complete the Record Sheet (if not exhibiting at the Hendricks County 4-H Fair). - 5.
+4-H members are required to attend one safety meeting annually per discipline before participating in live fires or the skills tournament. - 6.
 For safety reasons, all 4-H'ers participating in firearms and/or archery live fires must wear appropriate attire.
-(Shoes must be fully enclosed, NO ORANGE ATTIRE, no dangling earrings and drawstrings on sweatshirt or jacket, hoods must be tucked in, etc.). - 6.
+(Shoes must be fully enclosed, NO ORANGE ATTIRE, no dangling earrings and drawstrings on sweatshirt or jacket, hoods must be tucked in, etc.). - 7.
 To participate in this project, each 4-H'er is expected to pay a materials fee for each discipline to help cover the cost of award patches, other awards, basic equipment, etc. The instructor will collect the fee at the first discipline session the 4-H'er attends.
 Fees must be paid or financial arrangements must be made before participating.
-Financial assistance is available. - 7.
+Financial assistance is available. - 8.
 Live ammunition is not allowed to be exhibited (no powder or primer).
 Firearms or ready to shoot bows are not allowed to be exhibited.
-Unstrung bows are permissible. - 8.
+Unstrung bows are permissible. - 9.
 An arrow with its arrowhead attached must be displayed in a secure case.
 An arrowhead without the arrow attached must be displayed in a secure case.
 An arrow may be displayed unsecured if its arrowhead is removed.
-Modern broadhead arrows are not allowed to be exhibited. - 9.
+Modern broadhead arrows are not allowed to be exhibited. - 10.
 Displays involving firearms or bows may be exhibited as a photographic display on a poster or in a notebook following grade level guidelines.
 Handmade items must include information explaining how the item was made and its intended use.
 Photos are encouraged.